 How will I know how much to give?
 What amount is appropriate?

 Although the campaign obviously has a financial component, we also hope that this will be a time of self-reflection and prayer as we each ask God, “How can my giving and living reflect my commitment to your Kingdom?”
-As we move into the early phase of the campaign, we hope to encourage a time of remembrance and gratitude as we think back over God’s faithfulness to us as individuals and as a church.
+As we continue to move forward in this campaign, it is important to do so in a spirit of remembrance and gratitude as we think back over God’s faithfulness to us as individuals and as a church.
 As you consider how you might best contribute or use your accumulated assets to help fund the campaign, we hope it becomes part of your spiritual journey.
 Finally, we recognize that God does not need or require our money, rather, He invites us into the process and joy of generosity.